 What does remote work mean?
 The basics you need to know

 Put simply it refers to a job that does not require you to commute into a physical office.
 This is often used interchangeably with the term “work from home.”
 In reality, remote work allows you to log onto your job from anywhere you want.
-It is a larger term which encompasses working from home, but can also refer to working from another space, whether that’s a shared workspace, from across the world, a local coffee shop, etc. The beauty of it is the flexibility that it grants workers who may not be in the same 100 miles radius.
+It is a larger term that encompasses working from home.
+It can also refer to working from another space, whether that’s a shared workspace, from across the world, a local coffee shop, etc. The beauty of it is the flexibility.
+Workers who may not be in the same 100 miles radius can still work together.

 What it is

 Technological advancements grant us the opportunity to work at jobs that are not on-site.
 Meetings, team management, and presentations can all be done through online platforms such as Zoom, Slack, CiscoWebex, etc. More companies are transferring to a remote work style each year as more tools are developed.
 A job can be fully remote meaning the employee works full time (around 40 hours) remotely or you can also be remote on designated days of the week.
 Companies are constantly experimenting with different organizational work structures to find a flexible practice that works best for everyone.

 Remote work, whether from the home or any other space of choice, has been gaining traction for quite a few years and shows no signs of slowing down.
 Statistics on attitudes towards WFH practices and productivity promise encouraging results showing us that remote work is the future.

 Check out our other blogs related to remote work and its trends.

 Looking for experienced marketing recruiters to meet your search, staffing and job search needs?
 We’re here to help!